Thom Yorke: Artistry

 Yorke writes the first versions of most Radiohead songs, after which they are developed harmonically by Jonny Greenwood before the other band members develop their parts.
 According to Yorke, Greenwood is "more impatient" and eager to move to the next idea, whereas he enjoys editing and perfecting songs.

 Yorke's solo work comprises mainly electronic music.
-Stereogum characterised it as "largely interior", "frigid" and "beat-driven", unlike the "wide-open horizons" of Radiohead songs, while Rolling Stone wrote: "Radiohead's music sounds like it's written to bring people in, while Yorke's electronic-leaning solo work ... is prone to keep the listener at an icy distance."
+Stereogum characterised it as "largely interior", "frigid" and "beat-driven", unlike the "wide-open horizons" of Radiohead songs.
+Rolling Stone wrote: "Radiohead's music sounds like it's written to bring people in, while Yorke's electronic-leaning solo work ... is prone to keep the listener at an icy distance."

 Yorke has worked with the producer Nigel Godrich on most of his projects, including Radiohead, Atoms for Peace, the first Smile record and most of his solo work.
 He credits Godrich with helping edit his work, identifying which parts need improvement and which have potential.
-He said they sometimes had arguments that last for days, but that they always resolve their differences, and likened him to a brother.
+He said they sometimes had arguments that last for days, but that they always resolve their differences and likened him to a brother.
 Godrich said the pair were "very productive together and that's a really precious and important thing and it changes within the context of whatever we're doing".

 Yorke said the nature of being a creative person was "to retain a beginner's mind.
 The search is the point.
 The flailing around is the point.
 The process is the point."
 He said he used to be more controlling in the studio, but learnt to be more relaxed and open to new ideas.
 He likened the creative process to surfing: "You can sit out there on a board for ages waiting for the right wave to come along.
 You can't get angry about it.
 You know it will happen eventually and you start to understand the waiting itself might be part of it."
+In 2026, Yorke said he was "not a solo artist" and would "go round in circles" when working alone.
+He described his creative partnerships as "very precious and very fragile".